INTERNATIONAL TEA AWARDS

 TEA FOR LIFE AWARD

-For the tea farm/estate/garden demonstrating community empowerment, economic regeneration and/or uplifting the welfare of the people dependent on the tea farm/estate/garden for their livelihood.
+The award for the tea farm/estate/garden demonstrating community empowerment, economic regeneration and/or uplifting the welfare of the people dependent on the tea farm/estate/garden for their livelihood.

 For an exciting new garden/region/producer demonstrating imagination and innovation in tea cultivation and/or manufacture.